monster8d/Onedrive_Uninstaller/README.md

-# Onedrive_Uninstaller
+#OneDrive Uninstaller v1.6
-This script will remove and disable OneDrive integration.
+###This script will remove and disable OneDrive integration.
 Please Run it as admin and see the magic.